-Denoted by \(L\left( x,y,s,t \right)\), a 4D LF image is represented with the two-plane parameterization, where \(\left( x,y \right)\) and \(\left( s,t \right)\) are the spatial and angular coordinates, respectively.
-EPIs are 2D slices of the LF image denoted by $E_{y,t}(x,s)$ or $E_{x,s}(y,t)$, which are constructed by fixing two of the four dimensions.
-Under the Lambertian assumption and in the absence of occlusions, a typical scene point in 3D space is mapped to a straight line in an EPI, i.e., photo-consistency, and the slope of the line reflects the distance between the scene point and the camera \cite{RN142}.
-Therefore, LF depth estimation could be accomplished by estimating the line slopes of EPIs.
-As an LF image is acquired by discretely and finitely sampling the continuous ray-space, the formed lines over EPIs are discritization of continuous straight lines.
-Such a discrete property also pose challenges for the accurate slope estimation, and likewise the EPI-based LF depth estimation.
-In the following, we will quantitatively analyze this issue.
+The 4D LF image, denoted by \(L\left( x,y,s,t \right)\), is represented using the two-plane parameterization, where \(\left( x,y \right)\) and \(\left( s,t \right)\) are the spatial and angular coordinates, respectively.
+EPIs, denoted as $E_{y,t}(x,s)$ or $E_{x,s}(y,t)$, are 2D slices of the LF image constructed by fixing two of the four dimensions.
+Under the Lambertian assumption, a typical scene point in 3D space is mapped to a straight line in an EPI, known as photo-consistency, with the slope of the line reflecting the distance between the scene point and the camera \cite{RN142}.
+Consequently, LF depth estimation involves estimating the line slopes of EPIs.
+However, since an LF image is acquired through discrete and finite sampling of the continuous ray-space, the lines formed in EPIs are discretizations of continuous straight lines.
+This discrete property poses challenges for accurate slope estimation, thus limiting the accuracy of EPI-based depth estimation methods.